kilobyte/topline/README.md

 nvme(⣀⠀⠀⠀)sd(⠀) (⣿⣿⣿⣿⣿⣿⣿⣿≬⣾⣿⣷⣿⣷⣿⣿⣿≬⣿⣿⣿⣿⣿⣿⣿⣿≬⣿⣿⣿⣿⣿⣿⣿⣿)
 ```
 Here, after a brief underutilized warm-up bottlenecked on disk read, CPU
-parallelization becomes near-perfect, while the primary disk working at
+parallelization becomes near-perfect, while the primary disk works at
 a small fraction of its bandwidth.